materialsproject/fireworks/docs/tracker_tutorial.rst

 Tracking an output file during execution
 ========================================

-You can track the last few lines of file during FireWork execution.
+You can track the last few lines of file during Firework execution.
 For example, you can monitor an output file to make sure the run is progressing as expected.
 Setting one or more such *trackers* is simple.

 Adding a tracker (via files)
 ============================